KevinAst/feature-u/docs/article/article.md

 After breaking your application into pieces _(i.e. features)_, how do you pull it all together, and actually start your app running?
 At first glance, this may seem like a daunting task.
-As it turns out, however, because of the structure promoted by feature-u, it actually is a very simple process.
+As it turns out, however, because of the structure promoted by **feature-u**, it actually is a very simple process.

 To solve this, **feature-u** provides the `launchApp()` function